El Gallo Taqueria: Reception

 In 2015, shortly after the brick and mortar restaurant opened, Ben Waterhouse of The Oregonian wrote, "When the restaurant opened in February, the line stretched out the door as hungry fans happily waited an hour or more in eager anticipation.
 Spring had finally arrived.
 El Gallo was back."
 He called the Mexican blackbird burrito an "absolute standout" and said the "gringo" taco "might be the best hard-shell taco in town, with enough masa texture left that it still tastes like real food".
 Samantha Bakall included El Gallo in the newspaper's 2016 list of the city's 25 best Mexican restaurants.

-Nathan Williams recommended El Gallo in Eater Portland's 2020 overview of eateries in the Woodstock neighborhoood.
+Willamette Week named El Gallo one of Portland's five best food carts.
+Nathan Williams recommended El Gallo in Eater Portland's 2020 overview of eateries in the Woodstock neighborhood.
+Thrillist said, "El Gallo serves some of the best Mexican food in the city...
+This might be the closest you can get to Mexico City street tacos here in Portland."